Yakelixir/bigram_from_text/README.md

 This will check for python3, setup a virtualenv, and install dependancies through pip.
 This will then run bigram_setup.py

+3. source $PWD/nltk_vrtenv/bin/activate or source <path>/nltk_vrtenv/bin/activate

+Actiavte the virtual environment

+4. ./nltk_setup.py

+This will run nltk.download('all') which is recomended for setup

-3. You should be ready for beer and pixie sticks now
+4. You should be ready for beer and pixie sticks now